biogeochem/plant_upset_R/README.md

 ## Summary

-Scripts created by Lisa Boyer to visualize parameters of interest and floc events.
+Scripts created by Lisa Boyer for the Buffalo Pound Water Treatment Plant to visualize parameters of interest and floc events.

 ## Highly Qualified Personnel